Swift

 ```

-To improve matching quality on Meta and TikTok, send events including the following parameters if you can fulfill them:
+To improve matching quality on Meta and TikTok, send events including the following parameters if you can fulfill them.
+Appstack automatically encrypts these matching parameters before using them for attribution matching.

 1. `email`.